David Hepher

 DAVID HEPHER (b 1935)

-For forty years British artist David Hepher has centred his work on the urban landscapes of south London.
+For over six decades British artist David Hepher has centred his work on the urban landscapes of south London.
 Exploring the scale and 'austere grandeur’ of the expansive modern social housing estates built in the 1960s and 70s, Hepher was attracted to the formal beauty of their grid-like structures and by the physical and emotional traces of their many inhabitants.
 His multivalent work has both celebrated and mourned modernism in modes that are futuristic and nostalgic, utopian and entropic.

 On a monumental scale and often across multiple panels, Hepher replicates a builder’s application of textured and deteriorated facades, pushing the paintings to the brink of abstraction.
 Pours of paint, drips. staining and graffiti disrupt the ordered geometry of the structures and reflect increasing physical and social changes of the buildings themselves.